AcademySoftwareFoundation/tac/process/voting.md

 ### Electronic voting

-If a quorum is not achieved during a regular TAC meeting, or if after discussions outside of a regular TAC meeting, the TAC Chairperson determines it is appropriate to conduct a vote, the vote will be conducted via the [LFX PCC Voting Tool](https://docs.linuxfoundation.org/lfx/project-control-center/v2-latest-version/collaborations/voting).
+If a quorum is not achieved during a regular TAC meeting, or if after discussions outside of a regular TAC meeting, the TAC Chairperson determines it is appropriate to conduct a vote, the vote will be conducted via the [LFX PCC Voting Tool].
 Votes can be case for, against, or as abstentions.

 If opposing votes are present, the TAC Chairperson may determine whether suspending the vote is appropriate and continue the discussion in a regular TAC meeting.

+[LFX PCC Voting Tool]: https://docs.linuxfoundation.org/lfx/project-control-center/v2-latest-version/collaborations/voting-feature